 The CEO or designee shall obtain a driving record from the Kentucky Department of Transportation on all employees who drive an OVEC-owned vehicle to transport students and/or their parents annually.
-Any traffic citation received during the year shall be reported to employee's immediate supervisor prior to resuming their driving responsibilities.
+Any traffic citation received during the year shall be reported to the employee's immediate supervisor prior to resuming their driving responsibilities.
+The CEO shall ensure that OVEC vehicles are equipped with digital tracking devices for the purposes of inventory.
+OVEC staff are prohibited from using vehicles for personal use, such as trips to their personal residence.

 Additional driving records requirements may apply for employees in the Head Start and Early Head Start programs.
-Please refer to the Employee Handbook for complete information.